 This Mexican town is located just over the border and only a 30-minute drive from downtown San Diego.
 As such Tijuana, Mexico, is a great place to consider when looking for a San Diego day trip idea.

-Visiting Tijuana is a great opportunity to experience the Mexican culture.
+Visiting Tijuana is a great opportunity to experience the country’s culture and the delicious Mexican food.
 You can expect to find quaint shops selling souvenirs and street vendors lining the boulevards.
 Be prepared to “negotiate” for the best price and don’t be shocked when children and adults ask you for a dollar or two.

 While exploring and sightseeing Tijuana make sure to stop at the Tijuana Cultural Center.
 It is both an art museum and a cultural exhibition area.
 Avenida Revolucion is also worth a visit, as is the tourist center of the area.